Metrodora: Identity of Metrodora

 Along with Cleopatra the Physician, Metrodora is one of only two ancient women to have a surviving medical text attributed to her.
-Assuming that she existed, her date can only be identified as no later than the compilation of the Laurentian manuscript in the late-tenth or early-eleventh century, and scholars have argued for dates from the first to sixth centuries AD.
+Assuming that she existed, her date can only be identified as no later than the compilation of the Laurentian manuscript in the late-tenth or early-eleventh century.
+Scholars have argued for dates from the first to sixth centuries AD, with the sixth century being the most common.

 Kousis and Giorgiou del Guerra both date Metrodora to the sixth century, on the basis of the extracts from Alexander of Tralles at the end of the Laurentian manuscript.
 However, Congourdeau argues in the introduction to her French translation of the Laurentian manuscript that it is a compilation, that only the first section is by Metrodora, and therefore the date of Alexander of Tralles does not help date Metrodora.
 Other authors have suggested earlier dates: Ian M. Plant puts Metrodora in the second century AD, and Holt Parker dates her to between the first and fifth centuries.
+Irene Calà and Giulia Maria Chesi argue that Metrodora was active in the earlier part of this period, and suggest that she worked in Alexandria.

-Metrodora's name has frequently been cited as a reason for scepticism about her existence as a woman medical writer.
+Metrodora's name has frequently been cited as a reason for scepticism about her existence.
 Starting with Kousis' initial publication, many scholars have suggested that it derives from the Greek word metra (μήτρα), meaning "womb".
-Parker disputes this, calling an such an etymology "impossible", and Flemming says that the name, the feminine form of the common male name Metrodorus, is well-attested.
+Parker disputes this, calling such an etymology "impossible", and Flemming says that the name, the feminine form of the common male name Metrodorus, is well-attested.
+Calà and Chesi identify a 14th-century manuscript from the Vatican Library, Vat.
+Gr.
+299, which contains two recipes attributed to Metrodora; they argue that this supports that Metrodora was the name of the author.

+Legacy

+Metrodora was included in Judy Chicago's Heritage Floor, associated with the place-setting for Hypatia in The Dinner Party.
+A mural outside the Vall d'Hebron University Hospital in Barcelona which depicts women scientists from history includes Metrodora.
+The Metrodora Institute, a women's health clinic, and Metrodora Ventures, a venture capital fund founded by Chelsea Clinton which invests in health- and education-related businesses, are both named for Metrodora.